 - ~15-18 watermelon ice cubes (optional but recommended)

-- To make watermelon juice, scoop half a small watermelon into a blender and puree until well blended.
+To make watermelon juice, scoop half a small watermelon into a blender and puree until well blended.
 Then strain through a fine mesh strainer and place juice in a jar.
-Refridgerate until ready for use.
+Refrigerate until ready for use.

-- Divide the margarita between two glasses and serve immediately.
-Garnish with an additional lime wedge
+Divide the margarita between glasses (2 as original recipe is written) and serve immediately.
+Garnish with an additional lime wedge.

 Like this recipe?
 Try these other bodacious summer cocktails.